 Sure, they ordered a sandwich, and you gave them a delicious sandwich.
 Good for you.
 However, the floor was dirty, the service was slow, and the hostess was rude.
 The total experience was not a positive one and left the customer feeling frustrated and underappreciated.

-The Fix: Create an organizational culture that understands that satisfying a customer’s needs is only the beginning.
+The Fix: Creating an organizational culture that understands that satisfying a customer’s needs is only the beginning.
 You must make sure the little things that make up a customer’s experience are as excellent as your core product or service.

 5. Failure to Follow Up After Customer Service Issues are Resolved